achung89/react-futures/README.md

 ### Using with third party libraries (ramda, lodash, etc.)

 Third party libraries that examine the inner contents of input parameters will suspend if passed in a future.
-To prevent this use the `fmapArr`, `fmapObj` and `ftap` functons: `fmapArr` and `fmapObj` for array and object returning immutable operations respectively and `ftap` for mutable operations.
+To prevent this use the `fmapArr`, `fmapObj` and `ftap` functons. `fmapArr` and `fmapObj` convert immutable functions into lazy operations. `fmapArr` is used for array returning immutable operations while `fmapObj` is for object returning immutable functions. `ftap` creates a deferred operation from a mutable function.

 Lets take lodash's `_.cloneDeep` function for example.
 If you pass a future in the function, it would suspend since `_.cloneDeep` iterates through the properties of the future.